 - Many universities require 2,000 patient contact hours prior to admission in their physician assistant programs.
 Some medical schools are beginning to require patient contact hours too.
 CNA certification provides this patient contact and may assist you in earning income as you work toward your degree.

-- Applicants to MCC's Nursing AAS program must be a CNA with documentation of good standing on Illinois Health Care Worker registry.
+- An applicant to MCC's Nursing AAS program must be a CNA with documentation of good standing on Illinois Health Care Worker registry.

 - MCC offers a Clinical Medical Assistant Program that requires students to be in good standing on Illinois Health Care Worker registry.

-- MCC offers ECG Training designed for students who have completed their CNA.
+- MCC offers ECG technician training designed for students who have completed their CNA.

 By the Numbers: